-- The Primary Objectives of Food Presentation:
+The Primary Objectives of Food Presentation

-- Serve foods at the best possible temperature, for safety and flavor. - Give foods an attractive and appropriate appearance. - Make it easy for the guest to identify and eat the food. - Highlight all aspects of color, aroma, temperature, and shape.
+Serve foods at the best possible temperature, for safety and flavor Give foods an attractive and appropriate appearance Make it easy for the guest to identify and eat the food Highlight all aspects of color, aroma, temperature, and shape

-- The Elements on the Plate:
+The Elements on the Plate

-- Main Item, side or accompaniments, sauce, garnish.
+Main Item, side or accompaniments, sauce, garnish

-Presentation Development Checklist (S.C.H.I.F.T):
+Presentation Development Checklist (S.C.H.I.F.T)

-- 1. Shape Different shapes bring variety, interest, and appeal. - 2.
-Color The components must be natural colors to that specific item, potatoes should not be green. - 3.
-Height- Brings eye appeal and dimension. - 4.
-Items Components should balance and complement each other.
-Plates should have the following items or components, main, side, sauce, crunch, and garnish. - 5.
-Flavor Balancing through contrast of flavors, creating a unique experience.
-Contrasting flavors are sour and sweet, warm / hot, and cold / frozen, soft / tender, and crisp, lean, and rich / fatty, cool, and spicy. - 6.
-Texture The components on a dish should vary in texture.
+Shape- different shapes bring variety, interest, and appeal

+Color- of the components must be natural colors to that specific item, potatoes should not be green

+Height- brings eye appeal and dimension

+Items - or components should balance and complement each other.
+Plates should have the following items or components, main, side, sauce, crunch and garnish

+Flavor- balancing through contrast of flavors, creating a unique experience.
+Contrasting flavors are sour and sweet, warm/hot and cold/frozen, soft/tender and crisp, lean and rich/fatty, cool and spicy

+Texture- the components on a dish should vary in texture.
 A contrast in texture helps develop a better pallet feel.
-Achieving a balance of texture on a plate can be simple as adding a crisp garnish such as the fried julienned vegetables.
+Achieving a balance of texture on a plate can be simple as adding a crisp garnish such as the fried julienned vegetables